 WARNING!
-Risk of improper wire and loose electrical connections.
-Can cause overheated wire and electrical connection terminals resulting in smoke, fire, equipment and building damage, injury or death.
+Risk of improper wire sizing/rating and loose electrical connections causing overheated wire and electrical connection terminals resulting in smoke or fire.
+Can cause serious injury or death.
+Building and equipment damage may also result.
 Use correctly sized copper wire only and verify that all electrical connections are tight before turning power On.
 Check all electrical connections periodically and tighten as necessary.